 Betting on Accumulators - Ways of Profit from Accumulators

 An accumulator is a single bet that links together 2 or more separate bets, where all selections must succeed for the bet to count as a win.
 Accumulator bets come with a much higher risk, as one loss means the whole bet is lost.
 There is a much greater potential for large returns even on small bets, however, which is what makes them such a popular choice.

 There are ways to minimise risk with accumulators.
 One common technique is to place smaller bets on various combinations of the selections within the accumulator.
 For example, if betting on a five-fold accumulator, simultaneously betting on the five four-fold accumulators possible from the same pool of selections makes it possible to see some return even if one of the selections is a loss.

 Accumulators are available for all sports, but because of the way promotional betting offers tend to work, accumulators are an optimal football betting strategy.

-Matched betting is the other technique people use to guarantee profits from accumulators.
+Matched betting is the other technique people use to attempt to increase profits from accumulators.
 The main form of bet people make - betting that something will win - is known as a “back” bet.
 There is another kind of bet, known as a “lay” bet, that is essentially just betting that something will not win.
-This technique involves placing back and lay bets such that you cannot lose because you have all outcomes covered, and using the free bets that become available after these bets have been placed to generate further profit.
+This technique involves placing back and lay bets such that you reduce the chance of losing because you have all outcomes covered, and using the free bets that become available after these bets have been placed to attempt to play it safer.